Seattle Seahawks vs. Chicago Bears NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Bears stats and trends

-- Chicago has played 14 games, with four wins against the spread.

-- This season, the Bears have just one against the spread win in seven games as an underdog of 6.5 points or more.

-- Chicago has hit the over in 35.7% of its opportunities this season (five times in 14 games with a set point total).
+- Chicago has gone over the point total in 35.7% of its opportunities this year (five times over 14 games with a set point total).

-- Chicago is 2-3 against the spread and 1-4 overall when the team records more than 20.1 points.
+- Chicago is 2-3 against the spread and 1-4 overall when the team notches more than 20.1 points.

 - The Bears have turned the ball over 25 times this season, 11 more turnovers than the Seahawks have forced (14).